samfranklin/foss4guk19-jupyter/README.md

 git clone git@github.com:samfranklin/foss4guk19-jupyter.git
 ```

-Open your terminal and change directory into this repository.
+For Windows users, it's best to use the anaconda terminal app, so open this application from the start menu.
+You will need to change the directory to where you downloaded the code repository.
+If you're using the terminal on Linux or macOS, it's the same synatax to change directory.

 ```bash
 cd foss4guk19-jupyter
 ```

-Check your terminal can use the conda program with
+Check your terminal can use the conda program with:

 ```bash
 conda --version